SamiQV/ANN-Practice-keras/README.md

 ## Introduction

-ANN(Artificial Neural Network) used for binary classification
+ANN(Artificial Neural Network) used for binary classification.

+The model predicts student's result (Pass:1 Fail:0) based on history of test scores and the potential of failing a test.

 ## Requirements